2018 LWCF Grant Round: Applications will be accepted until 4PM, Friday, November 9, 2018

-Alaska: More than $36 million in LWCF grants has been invested in well over 300 projects in Alaska since inception of the program in 1965.
+Alaska: More than $37 million in LWCF grants has been invested in over 350 projects in Alaska since inception of the program in 1965.
 Locally sponsored projects vary widely.
-Examples include a skate park in Sitka, ball field in Barrow, rifle range in Kodiak, community garden in Bethel, tot lot in Kotzebue, ski area in Cordova, and a swim beach in Fairbanks.
-LWCF grants have also been invested throughout Alaska in State-sponsored sites such as Chugach State Park, Clam Gulch State Recreation Area (SRA), Nancy Lake SRA, and Chena River SRA.
+Examples include a skate park in Sitka, ball fields in Barrow, a rifle range in Kodiak, community garden in Bethel, tot lot in Kotzebue, ski area in Cordova, and a swim beach in Fairbanks.
+LWCF grants have also assisted State-sponsored sites such as Chugach State Park, Clam Gulch State Recreation Area (SRA), Nancy Lake SRA, and Chena River SRA.